marcuswendt/FieldKit.cpp/README.txt

 For example uses see: http://www.field.io

-The library itself builds on top of the Cinder "open source library for professional-quality creative coding in C++"
+The library itself builds heavily on top of the Cinder "open source library for professional-quality creative coding in C++"